Bleeding the engine fuel system

 Drain the fuel from the filter along with the sediment.

-Close the cock by turning it clockwise.
+Close the tap by turning it clockwise arrow.

 After this, bleed the fuel system as described above.